FAQ

 Is Board an open platform?

 Yes.
-Anyone can build games using the Board SDK.
+Anyone can build games using AI coding tools alongside Board’s SDKs (Unity, Web, or Godot).
 Board is open for creation and curated for families.
 Experimentation is encouraged.

 What are the community and Discord expectations?